PASTAQ-MS/pastaq.github.io/docs/index.md

 #### Raw data

-When reading the raw data, the user can select an m/z or retention time range by adjusting `min_mz`, `max_mz`, `min_rt` and `max_rt` parameters.
-Additionally, if the data contains scans in both positive and negative polarities, the `polarity` setting must be adjusted to `'pos'` or `'neg'` respectively.
+If users want to process only a subrange in the m/z and/or retention time dimensions, they can do so by adjusting `min_mz`, `max_mz`, `min_rt` and `max_rt` parameters.
+Additionally, if the data contains scans in both positive and negative polarities, the `polarity` setting must be set to either `'pos'` or `'neg'`.
 Failure to do so will impact further pre-processing steps such as resampling and peak detection.
 Positive and negative polarities should thus be separated in different output directories.

 #### Resampling